Print Friendly

 k-in-kowinik k-in-k’am b’i le pwaq

-INC-1sing-be able to INC-1sing-bring directional art. money
+INC-1sing-be able to INC-1sing-take directional art. money

-I can bring the money.
+I can take away the money.

 La kakowin alaq kinto’ alaq?